D-L-M/jsonserver/README.md

 Middleware (if assigned) can block execution of a route if it returns `false`, and also returns the HTTP status code that will be returned to the client.

-Middleware slices are executed in the order that they are specified, so it would make sense, for example, to list generic logic middleware prior to permission-checking middleware — the first one to fail will halt execution of the route and any other middleware in the slice will not be run.
+Middleware slices are executed in the order that they are specified, so it would make sense, for example, to list generic login middleware prior to permission-checking middleware — the first one to fail will halt execution of the route and any other middleware in the slice will not be run.

 ## HTTP Methods